nimfastestorg/Gallery/README.md

 # Gallery
-Gallery built in HTML
+This website was built using HTML, CSS and JavaScript.

 This website is only made because one of my friend asked me to help him in his gallery project.

-This website has:
+##Elements of this page
 * Home page
 * Gallery in grid view
 * Gallery in **other** view
-* About page
+* About page, where you can find the sources

+##Known issues
+* 'Reeport bug' will not work if the user does not have an e-mail client